Check out our new Founder's Reserve Manuka Honey 830+MG in the Shop!

 In short, MG, UMF, and NPA are all directly correlated to each other and are used to express similar values for Manuka honey.
 Specifically, these measures represent the potency of antimicrobial and antibacterial properties brought about by the abundance of the MG levels present in the honey.

 You should look for a Manuka Honey brand that is either displaying the MG level or the UMF value prominently on the front of the label.
 UMF is trademarked, and UMF members will have the letters UMF in front of the rating number.
-Avoid any brand that has words like “activity”, “bio-activity”, or “k-factor” or anything else followed by a number that isn’t MG or UMF.
-These brands are employing deceptive marketing practices to mislead the consumer into thinking the honey has the same level of NPA activity as a UMF honey of the same rating.
-Just look for the letters UMF and a number, and/or the letters MG or MGO and a number, steer clear of all others.
+Avoid any brand that has words like “activity,” “bio-activity,” or “factor” followed by a number.
+These brands are employing deceptive marketing practices to mislead the consumer into thinking the honey has the same level of NPA activity as UMF honey of the same rating.
+Just look for the letters UMF and a number or the letters MG or MGO and a number.
+Steer clear of all others.

 Brands that are trying to deceive you might include something on their label about DHA (Dihydroxyacetone) levels.
 DHA is a precursor organic compound that converts to MG over time.
-DHA levels are often 10 times higher at harvest than MG levels, which makes a big DHA number on the jar sound impressive.
+DHA levels are often ten times higher at harvest than MG levels, which makes big DHA numbers on labels sound impressive.
 Don’t fall for this ploy.
-For a detailed explanation of this conversion of DHA to MGO see this article published by Analytica Laboratories, one of the two primary independent labs that perform honey testing in New Zealand.
+For a detailed explanation of this conversion of DHA to MGO, see this article published by Analytica Laboratories, a primary independent lab that performs honey testing in New Zealand.

 When comparing different honey brands, first look at equivalent MG levels.
 The lowest activity levels for mono-floral Manuka honey will be in the range of 85 mg/kg of MG or about a 5+ on the NPA and UMF scales.
 These honeys may provide some wellness benefits when consumed daily.

-You need to compare apples-to-apples, so first determine what range of activity level you are shopping for.
-So think “low”, “mid”, and “high” activity Manuka honey.
+You need to compare apples to apples.
+So first, determine what range of activity levels you are shopping for.
+Think “low,” “mid,” and “high” activity Manuka honey.
 Once you know which level you desire, you can start to compare brands and pricing.
-We define “low” as MG in the 100-200+ range; “mid” as MG in the 250-350+ range, and “high” as MG >400+.
+We define “low” as MG in the below 200+ range, “mid” as MG in the 300-400+ range, and “high” as MG greater than 500+.

-Next you need to look at package size.
-Manuka honey comes typically in 250gm, 380gm, and 500gm size jars (or 8.8oz, 13.4oz, and 1.1lb).
-So the comparison should be for comparable activity levels, on a per ounce basis.
-If you shop on Amazon, or if you just want to try this out you can search Manuka Honey 500+ and Manuka Honey UMF 15+.
+Next, you need to look at the package size.
+Manuka honey typically comes in 250gm, 380gm, and 500gm size jars (or 8.8oz, 13.4oz, and 1.1lb).
+So the comparison should be for comparable activity levels on a per-ounce basis.
+If you shop on Amazon, or if you just want to try this out, you can search Manuka Honey 500+ and Manuka Honey UMF 15+.
 Amazon will display the pricing in $/oz. so you can easily compare.

 Mono-Floral, Multi-Floral, and MPI Manuka Honey Standards

-The New Zealand Ministry for Primary Industries (MPI) stepped into the Manuka Honey space with a set of regulations aimed to curb deceiving marketing practices and protect NZ’s reputation for high quality agricultural exports.
+The New Zealand Ministry for Primary Industries (MPI) stepped into the Manuka Honey space with a set of regulations aimed to curb deceiving marketing practices and protect NZ’s reputation for high-quality agricultural exports.
 The MPI Manuka honey standards were established in February 2018.
-Now, in addition to the MG & DHA tests that are used as the primary means of establishing the honey’s value and efficacy, there are 5 mandatory tests required for export authorization.
+Now, in addition to the MG & DHA tests that are used as the primary means of establishing the honey’s value and efficacy, there are five mandatory tests required for export authorization.

 Conclusion

-Avoid purchasing jars of Manuka honey that use terms like “Bio-activity” or “K-factor,” and also be wary of phrases like “High DHA Levels,” “Total Peroxide Activity,” or “Meeting Monofloral Standards.”
+Avoid purchasing jars of Manuka honey that use terms like “Bio-activity,” “Active,” or “factor,” and also be wary of phrases like “High DHA Levels,” “Total Peroxide Activity,” or “Meeting Monofloral Standards.”

-Truly, the only thing that you should look for is the UMF or MG/MGO label, to determine the level of potency that you desire from your Manuka honey!
+Truly, the only thing that you should look for is the MG/MGO concentration or a UMF rating on the label to determine the level of potency that you desire from your Manuka honey!

-Interested in trying Manuka honey?
-How about straight from New Zealand!
+Where to get Manuka honey: Interested in trying Manuka honey?
+How about straight from New Zealand?
 Bees & Trees offers some of the most delicious and pure honey available on the planet.
-Crafted by a small team of dedicated apiarists in New Zealand’s Taranaki Region, Bees and Trees Manuka honey guarantees the most authentic and best tasting Manuka honey you can find!
+Crafted by a small team of dedicated apiarists in New Zealand’s Taranaki Region, Bees & Trees Manuka honey guarantees the most authentic and best-tasting Manuka honey you can find!